jda0/workshops/_workshops/bitbot-intro.md

     &#8203;

-    ##### Copying it to the micro:bit
+    ##### Copying It to the Micro:Bit

-    Click the download button and the bottom of the screen and save the code (hex file) to the micro:bit.
+    Click the download button and the bottom of the screen and save the code (hex file) to the Micro:Bit.

     ![]({{'/assets/media/bitbot-intro/block-download.png' | relative_url}}){: .u-max-full-width}

     The code will often download to your _Downloads_ folder.
 You'll need to open _File Explorer_ (_Finder_ on macOS), and copy the file to _MICROBIT_.
 On Windows, you can find _MICROBIT_ in _This PC_ or _My Computer_ &mdash; on other operating systems, it'll be wherever you find USB drives.
     {: .requisite-warning .warning .compact}

-    You should see a little yellow light flashing on the micro:bit (next to the USB port) while the hex file is copying over.
+    You should see a little yellow light flashing on the Micro:Bit (next to the USB port) while the hex file is copying over.
 Once it’s stopped flashing, unplug the USB cable and switch on the BitBot with the on/off switch!

     &#8203;

-    ##### A BitBot to be proud of
+    ##### A BitBot to be Proud of

     Hopefully when you turn on the BitBot you can see a rainbow of lights like so: